M1004G/Prediction-of-Malnutrition-in-Children-Under-Five-Years-of-Age-using-Machine-Learning/README.md

 ## ⚠️ Note on Methodology Correction

 An earlier version of this project reported inflated performance due to two sources of data leakage: (1) target-derived severity flags and cross-target ratios computed from the label itself and fed back in as input features, and (2) feature selection performed on the full dataset before the train/test split.
 This version removes both — feature selection is now fit strictly on training data, and reported metrics reflect genuine train/test separation.
-As a result, headline R² dropped from the low 0.8s to a more realistic 0.4–0.7 range, which is the honest number for this kind of noisy, cross-sectional survey data.

-One smaller-scale leakage source remains under review: state-level target encoding is currently computed with an internal KFold safeguard (a district can't see its own value), but is not yet strictly re-fit within the train/test boundary.
-SHAP analysis shows this feature ranks outside the top 10 for the targets checked so far, so its effect on reported metrics is likely minor — but it hasn't been fully eliminated yet.

 ---